marcellocordeiro/nes-emulator/README.md

 - APU
 - Improve the code and make it easier to select games.
 Maybe a nice UI with a settings editor?
-- Tweak parameters and controls in a configuration file.
+- Tweak parameters and controls in a configuration file
-- Automated tests.
+- Automated tests
-- Debugger/analyser.
+- Debugger/analyser

 ## References

 - [NESdev](http://wiki.nesdev.com/w/index.php/Nesdev_Wiki)
-- [Mesen](https://www.mesen.ca/) for the excellent debugger and well documented hardware behaviour.
+- [Mesen](https://www.mesen.ca/) for the excellent debugger and well documented hardware behaviour
-- [@ulfalizer](https://github.com/ulfalizer)'s great PPU implementation and NTSC PPU timing diagram.
+- [@ulfalizer](https://github.com/ulfalizer)'s great PPU implementation and NTSC PPU timing diagram